Chemotherapy Induced Peripheral Neuropathy CIPN

 Treatment of Chemotherapy-Induced Peripheral Neuropathy (CIPN)

-neuropathies depend on their current phase of treatment and may include your oncologist eliminating or decreasing the dose of the chemotherapy.
-Cancer patients currently under chemotherapy will consult with their current cancer doctor about receiving the Dr. Alfonso’s Neuropathy Treatment Proctol.
-Dr. Alfonso takes an interdisciplinary approach to Chemotherapy-Induced Peripheral Neuropathy (CIPN) and will work with your oncologist to deliver the safest and best treatment available to improve your quality of life.
+neuropathies depend on their current phase of treatment and may include your oncologist eliminating or decreasing the amount of the chemotherapy.
+Cancer patients currently under chemotherapy and survivors will consult with their current oncologist about receiving the Dr. Alfonso’s Neuropathy Treatment Proctol.
+Dr. Alfonso takes an interdisciplinary approach to Chemotherapy-Induced Peripheral Neuropathy (CIPN) and will work with your current oncologist to provide the safest and best care possible for improving your quality of life.

-Dr. Alfonso‘s Neuropathy Treatment Protocol is a highly successful drug-free, non surgical, safe, and effective treatment that has successfully helped many patients suffering Chemotherapy-Induced Peripheral Neuropathy (CIPN).
+Dr. Alfonso‘s Neuropathy Treatment Protocol is a highly successful drug-free, non surgical, safe, and effective treatment that has successfully helped many patients who suffer from Chemotherapy-Induced Peripheral Neuropathy (CIPN).

 Please click on the treatment link and visit our Treatment page to learn more about the Dr. Alfonso Neuropathy Treatment Protocol and our unique therapies for rehabilitating damaged peripheral nerves.